Youth Swim Lessons

 Individual 30-minute lessons for people with physical or developmental needs.
 Students work one-on-one with an instructor.
-An application must be completed two weeks prior to lesson start date.
+The application below must be completed two weeks prior to lesson start date.
 Contact Jess Lukas by email at email@example.com or by phone at 802-652-8143 for more information.
-Also check out all of the information about aquatics programs specifically geared towards people who have been diagnosed as on the autism spectrum: Swimming on the Spectrum

 Enjoy a one-on-one, personalized swim lesson with a qualified instructor no matter what your age!
 Your swim instructor will cater the lessons to specifically meet your needs and goals.
 Days and times will be arranged for the convenience of students and instructors; lessons last 30 minutes.
 To schedule a private or semi-private swim lesson, please contact Jess Lukas by email at email@example.com or by phone at 802-652-8143.
 Openings will be filled depending on the availability of instructors and space in the pool.

 Semi-Private Lessons (2-5 Youth)